Farmer and caver Martin Larsen describes the connections between land use on the surface and water quality problems he sees underground.

 LSP's Ear to the Ground is an audio podcast produced by the Land Stewardship Project.
 It features interviews and presentations related to sustainable agriculture, rural development, local food and farming systems, agricultural policy and social justice.

-A farmer and a researcher discuss the agronomic, economic, and ecological benefits of the world's first commercially-viable perennial grain.
+A farmer and a researcher discuss the potential agronomic, economic, and ecological benefits of a commercially-viable perennial grain.

 When a CAFO threatened a rural neighborhood, residents looked to a beginning farmer for a different vision of the future.